Harold Thimbleby: Overview

 Harold Thimbleby held the post of director of UCLIC, University College London's Interaction Centre, from its establishment in 2001.
 From 2001 to 2004, he was also the 28th Professor of Geometry at Gresham College, London.
 Thimbleby founded the Future Interaction Technology Lab at Swansea University in 2005.

-Thimbleby runs the Swansea University Research Forum, as well as giving talks on science and religion.
+Thimbleby ran the Swansea University Research Forum, as well as giving talks on science and religion.